niltwill/vc-updatedscm/README.md

 - In 'Jury Fury', damaging the Admiral will now make the jury enter the car instead of just doing nothing
 - Cubans entering your vehicle at the start of 'Cannon Fodder' now takes longer than two seconds
 - Rico should now fade away at end of 'Cannon Fodder' (and also unkillable by the player during that time, since he is vital to the upcoming storyline)
-- Timer in taxi mission will be set according to destination each time, thus the time will not increase infinitely anymore??????
+- Timer in taxi mission will be set according to destination each time, thus the time will not increase infinitely anymore???
 - You cannot start the mission 'Alloy Wheels of Steel' if the player is wearing cop outfit.
 - No more infinite ammo with the pistol in 'The Shootist' in the first round, and you can also no longer shoot before the message "live ammunition...
 - Time is now adjusted to 23:00 when you visit Cortez's yacht in 'The Party' (due to the Colonel saying: "Buenas noches!" - indicating night time)??